BerlinCodeClub/build-a-website/week-1/README.md

 1. Leave the remaining fields as default
 1. Click `Create Repository`

-## Download an IDE
+## Download Atom code editor

 Now that you have a code repository, we can finally start writing some code.

-While it is possible to edit our code using only Notepad, using an IDE (Integrated Development Environment) will make our lives MUCH more enjoyable.
+While it is possible to edit our code using only Notepad, using a code editor or IDE (Integrated Development Environment) will make our lives MUCH more enjoyable.

 Some benefits of IDEs: